Discovering the Compositional Structure of Vector Representations with Role Learning Networks: Partially-compositional NLP tasks

 We test four sentence encoding models for compositionality: InferSent \citep{conneau2017supervised}, Skip-thought \citep{kiros2015skip}, Stanford Sentiment Model (SST) \citep{socher2013recursive}, and SPINN \citep{bowman2016fast}.
 For each of these models, we extract the encodings for the SNLI premise sentences \citep{bowman2015large}.
 We use the extracted embeddings to train \RLN\ with 50 roles available (additional training information provided in Appendix \ref{sec:role-sentences}).

-As a baseline, we also train TPEs that use pre-defined role schemes (additional training information in Appendix \ref{sec:tpe-sentences}).
+As a baseline, we also train TPEs that use pre-defined role schemes (hyperparameters described in Appendix \ref{sec:tpe-sentences}).
 For all of the sentence embedding models except Skip-thought, \RLN\ with continuous attention provides the lowest mean squared error at approximating the encoding (Table~\ref{tab:sent-emb-mse}).
-The BOW (bag-of-words) role scheme represents a TPE that does not use compositional structure by assigning the same role to every filler; for each of the sentence embedding models tested except for SST, performance is within the same order of magnitude as structure-free BOW. \citet{parikh2016decomposable} found that a bag-of-words model scores extremely well on Natural Language Inference despite having no knowledge of word order, showing that structure is not necessary to perform well on the sorts of tasks commonly used to train sentence encoders.
-Although not definitive, these results provide no evidence that these sentence embedding models rely on compositional representations.
+The BOW (bag-of-words) role scheme represents a TPE that uses a degenerate `compositional' structure which assigns the same role to every filler; for each of the sentence embedding models tested except for SST, performance is within the same order of magnitude as structure-free BOW. \citet{parikh2016decomposable} found that a bag-of-words model scores extremely well on Natural Language Inference despite having no knowledge of word order, showing that structure is not necessary to perform well on the sorts of tasks commonly used to train sentence encoders.
+Although not definitive, the \RLN\ results provide no evidence that these models' sentence embeddings possess compositional structure.